silshack/spring2016/syllabus.markdown

 ## Materials

 **Primary Textbook:** We'll be using a new version of Charles Severance's excellent Python for Informatics.
 This book is being revised to support Python 3, and I'm actively helping.
-The free PDF and EPUB are available [here](http://do1.dr-chuck.com/pythonlearn/).
+The free PDF and EPUB are available [here](http://do1.dr-chuck.com/pythonlearn/), and I've gotten permission to maintain an HTML version at [http://ils.unc.edu/~eah13/textbook/](http://ils.unc.edu/~eah13/textbook/).
 I'm working on getting an HTML version up so that you'll always have access to the latest version.
 Since the textbook is [open source](https://github.com/csev/pythonlearn) you can make contributions or fixes to any errors you find with the Github-based collaboration skills we'll learn in the class.

 **Primary Video:** I recorded a video series with O'Reilly this year and we'll use the videos extensively during a section on making interactive games.
 The video is [available for purchase from O'Reilly](http://shop.oreilly.com/product/0636920040873.do).
 Students who choose to make an interactive game as a final project may want to purchase the video; others can probably make do with the limited-time free access options out there.
 More info on this when we get there; no need to get anything yet.

-**Readings:** Most, if not all, materials used in this course will be drawn from freely available resources on the Internet.
+**Readings:** As often as is possible, materials used in this course will be drawn from freely available resources on the Internet.
 This mimics the working environment of most programmers.
-I’ll select readings from blogs, project documentation, and leading free textbooks and developer reference books Think Python, Learn Python the Hard Way, and Pro Git.

-**Software:** The course will utilize free open source software almost exclusively.
-For in-class exercises, some exercises will be completed via a browser and for actual development we’ll all use the cloud based development environments provided for free by Nitrous.io.
+**Software:** The course will utilize free software almost exclusively, much of it open source.
+For in-class exercises, some exercises will be completed in browser using Trinket.io and for actual development we’ll all use the cloud based development environments provided for free by Cloud9.
 This provides a headless Ubuntu server instance and a graphical text editor.
 It is a professional quality tool that students can use in most real-world development tasks with little modification.

 **Hardware:**  Students will need their own laptops able to run Chrome or other modern web browser compatible with Cloud9. iPads are NOT recommended for coding.
 If you **must** use an iPad, I highly recommend purchasing and external keyboard.
 Or, since iPad accessories are already pretty expensive, purchase a $150 Chromebook.
 Coders need keyboards.

 **Additional Materials:** There is a wealth of excellent Python material on the Internet.
-Here is a selection of some resources students may wish to consult for additional perspectives on some of the concepts we'll cover:
+Here is a selection of some resources students may wish to consult for additional perspectives or information on some of the concepts we'll cover:

 * Coursera's [Python for Everybody](https://www.coursera.org/learn/python) by Dr. Chuck.
 Yes, the same Dr. Chuck who wrote our textbook.
 Some of these older videos use Python 2 syntax but regardless they are an excellent option for students who want a more multimedia experience.
 The Week chunks roughly correspond to the first few chapters.
 Highly recommended for any time something didn't 'click' in class and you want to hear it again.
 Free.
 * Related, Dr. Chuck has [a YouTube playlist](https://www.youtube.com/playlist?list=PLlRFEj9H3Oj4JXIwMwN1_ss1Tk8wZShEJ) with lectures and walkthroughs of much of the course content.